avineeth/gyan/core_java.md

     }
 ```

+#### Hashing with wrong hashCode() or equals().
+Suppose that you implement a data type OlympicAthlete for use in a java.util.HashMap.

+- What happens if you override hashCode() but not equals().
+  - If only equals is overriden, then when you call myMap.put(first,someValue) first will hash to some bucket and when you call myMap.put(second,someOtherValue) it will hash to some other bucket (as they have a different hashCode).
+So, although they are equal, as they don't hash to the same bucket, the map can't realize it and both of them stay in the map.

+- What happens if you override equals() but not hashCode().
+  - If you only override hashCode then when you call myMap.put(first,someValue) it takes first, calculates its hashCode and stores it in a given bucket.
+Then when you call myMap.put(second,someOtherValue) it should replace first with second as per the Map Documentation because they are equal (according to the business requirement).
+But the problem is that equals was not redefined, so when the map hashes second and iterates through the bucket looking if there is an object k such that second.equals(k) is true it won't find any as second.equals(first) will be false.

+- What happens if you override hashCode() but implement public boolean equals(OlympicAthlete that) instead of public boolean equals(Object that).
+  - it wont overide the original equals method.

 ## Can you mark a class as both abstract and final?
 - You can't mark a class as both abstract and final.
 They have nearly opposite meanings.
 An abstract class must be subclassed, whereas a final class must not be subclassed.
 - If you see this combination of abstract and final modifiers, used for a class or method declaration, the code will not compile.